phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

 As such, the most important section to understand is `CategoricalPolicyAgent.update_policy_weights`, which spans lines 154 to 212 in `vpg_torch_tutorial.py`.
 This is where the policy gradient is calculated, and I provide some direction for understanding how it is calculated in the way that it is.

-Before reading the tutorial, or perhaps concurrently to reading it, I would recommend reading over these three articles from [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/index.html):
+Currently, the code file `vpg_torch_tutorial.py` is the tutorial itself.
+It is commented with that in mind, and contains some links to other resources which explain things more broadly.
+Before reading the code, or perhaps concurrently to reading it, I would recommend reading over these three articles from [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/index.html):
 - [Key Concepts in RL](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html)
 - [Kinds of RL Algorithms](https://spinningup.openai.com/en/latest/spinningup/rl_intro2.html)
 - [Intro to Policy Optimization](https://spinningup.openai.com/en/latest/spinningup/rl_intro3.html)

+I'll likely pull out the most relevant bits into a medium article, or make a youtube video walking through the code in the future, but I hope that some find if useful as it is now!
+I'll give a brief overview of the classes and how to use them in a training loop below.

 ## The class APIs